canonical/operator/README.md

 Happy charming!

-# Testing your charmed operatorss
+# Testing your charmed operators

 The operator framework provides a testing harness, so you can check your charmed operator does the right thing in different scenarios, without having to create